-TRANSACTIONAL ACTIVITY AND DISTRIBUTION INCREASE
+TRANSACTIONAL ACTIVITY

-- \$220 Million in Acquisitions: Since the beginning of 2019, the Trust has completed \$220 million in acquisitions, comprised of four retail portfolios for approximately \$417 million (100% including transaction costs) or approximately \$209 million (at the Trust's pro-rata proportionate interest) along with a multi-residential property for approximately \$11.2 million (including transaction costs); - \$57 Million of Equity Issued: Since the beginning of 2019, the Trust has issued \$56 million from treasury in the form of brokered public offerings and non-brokered private placements at a price of \$6.40 per Trust Unit.
-The Trust has also issued \$1.2 million of Trust Units from treasury through the exercising of Trust unit options; - \$175 Million of New and Assumed Mortgage Financings: Since the beginning of 2019, the Trust has completed \$175 million of new and assumed financing at a 3.54% weighted average interest rate; - Announces Increased Distributions by 4.2% to \$0.50 per Unit: As a result of the Trust's accretive acquisition activity and higher rents achieved on new and renewal leases it is pleased to announce its seventh distribution increase in seven years of 4.2% to \$0.50 per Trust Unit on an annualized basis or \$0.041667 per month commencing January 2020.
-This represents a cumulative increase since inception of 42.9%; and - Declaration of Monthly Distributions: The Trust is pleased to announce that it has declared and approved monthly distributions of \$0.041667 per Trust Unit for Unitholders of record on January 31, 2020, February 28, 2020 and March 31, 2020 payable on or about February 17, 2020, March 16, 2020 and April 15, 2020.
+- Compelling 2019 Total Return that is 96% Return of Capital: Including distribution reinvestment, the 2019 total return for the Trust was approximately 20%, largely in line with the S&P/TSX Capped REIT Index.
+Further, 96% of the Trust's distributions were Return of Capital; - \$220 Million in Acquisitions: Since the beginning of 2019, the Trust has completed \$220 million in acquisitions, comprised of four commercial portfolios for approximately \$417 million (100% including transaction costs) or approximately \$209 million at the Trust's prorata proportionate interest along with a multi-residential property for approximately \$11.5 million (including transaction costs); - \$85 Million of Equity Issued: Since the beginning of 2019, the Trust has issued \$84 million from treasury in the form of brokered public offerings and non-brokered private placements.
+The Trust has also issued \$1.2 million of Trust Units from treasury through the exercising of Trust unit options; - \$179 Million of New and Assumed Mortgage Financings: Since the beginning of 2019, the Trust has completed \$179 million of new and assumed financing at a 3.54% weighted average interest rate; - Announced Increased Distributions by 4.2% to \$0.50 per Unit: As a result of the Trust's accretive acquisition activity and higher rents achieved it announced its seventh distribution increase in seven years of 4.2% to \$0.50 per Trust Unit on an annualized basis or \$0.041667 per month commencing January 2020.
+This represents a cumulative increase since inception of 42.9%; and - Declaration of Monthly Distributions: The Trust is pleased to announce that it has declared and approved monthly distributions of \$0.041667 per Trust Unit for Unitholders of record on April 30, 2020 payable on or about May 15, 2020.